 Is it mandatory to pay vacation pay in Ontario?

-Yes, it is mandatory to pay vacation pay to all employees in Ontario, including salary, hourly, and commissioned-based workers.
+Yes, it is mandatory to pay vacation pay to all employees in Ontario, including salary, hourly, and commission-based workers.
 This requirement cannot be waived pursuant to Part III, s.
 5(1) of the ESA.
 Unfortunately, we often see commission-based employees or other variable income earners being paid their vacation pay incorrectly (e.g. only on their base salary), when it must also be paid on top of commissions.

 Will I get paid for unused vacation?